- Submitted by Raji Ramakrishnan

 Kozhukattai (or Modak or Kozhukatta) is a rice dumpling made during Ganesh Chaturthi along with sundal.
 The sweet version is more common which is made with jaggery and coconut filling.
 I have already shared many sweet versions of kozhukattai.
 You do not have to wait for ganesh chaturthi to make these.
 It can be made any day for evening snack.
 Since it is made with only rice flour, it is gluten free.
 It is also dairy free, eggless and nut free which makes it an allergy free snack.

-Today I will be sharing the famous savory version known as kaara pidi kozhukattai.
+Today I will be sharing the famous savory version known as Kaara Pidi Kozhukattai or Uppu Kolukattai.
 Kaara means spicy, pidi means holding and kozhukattai means dumplings.
 The kozhukattais gets its unique name because of the way the dumplings are made.
 The rice dough is rolled into balls and then pressed between the palm and fingers to flatten it.
 The kozhukattais become oval in shape and the finger impressions are formed in the kozhukattais.

 The kozhukattai can be made with homemade rice flour, idiyappam flour or store bought rice flour.
-These days you get ready made kozhukattai flour.
+These days you get ready made kozhukattai flour too.

 - Fresh rice flour - 1 cup